 Let’s evaluate their life insurance coverage under each of the three planning methodologies:

-10X income: Given the above information, the Smiths make $5,028 per month from basic pay, BAH, and BAS (Basic Allowance for Subsistence).
+10X income: Given the above information, the Smiths make $5,028 per month from basic pay, Basic Allowance for Housing (BAH), and BAS (Basic Allowance for Subsistence).
 This amounts to $60,336, not including clothing replacement allowance.
 Multiply this by 10 gives us $603,360 in insurable need.
 In this case, finding $600,000 in coverage would be appropriate (albeit not a rounded number that most insurance companies use).

 Some people might discount the insurable need by how much they’ve saved.
 However, this couple is young.
 It might make sense for them to leave that money alone, particularly since insurance coverage is relatively cheap.